villagehiker/templer/examples/casestudy/readme.md

 ## Website Status

 The Templer-created site went online July 28, 2017.
 It receives updates multiple times each week.
+The development environment is Coda 2 and MacOS Terminal application.

 ## Website Design